MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-azure-vm-manually.md

 ### Assumptions

 This tutorial configures a WAS cluster with a deployment manager and two managed servers on a total of three VMs.
-To configure the cluster, you need to create the following three Azure VMs within the same availability set:
+To configure the cluster, you must create the following three Azure VMs within the same availability set:

 - The admin VM (VM name `adminVM`) has the deployment manager running.
 - The managed VMs (VM names `mspVM1` and `mspVM2`) have two managed servers running.